| |

 prevent the growth of biofilm on the underwater surfaces.

-You are correct in recognizing that products such as
+correct in recognizing that products such as

 hydrogen peroxide, chlorine or non-chlorine shock must be